fyngyrz/NWS-Temperature/README.md

 ## Other Issues

-This Python script has the usual incantation at the top of the file that tells the operating system how to execute it without having to type `Python` first:
+This Python program has the usual incantation at the top of the file that tells the operating system how to execute it without having to type `python` first:

 ```
 #!/usr/bin/python
 ```

-You might have to change the location so that works.
+You might have to change that so your system will know how to do this.
 For instance, to make it work on both my OS X and my Linux systems, I have to make such a change.
-Python is in `/usr/bin` on one, and `/usr/local/bin` on the other.
+Python is in `/usr/bin` on one, but `/usr/local/bin` on the other.

-If that's done, then it can be executed in the current directory with `./tmp.py` instead of `python tmp.py` and it can also be moved to somewhere in your path \(like `/usr/bin`\) so you can execute it by typing `tmp.py`
+If that line is correctly set up for your system, then the program can be executed in the current directory with `./tmp.py` instead of `python tmp.py` and it can also be moved to somewhere in your path \(like `/usr/bin`\) so you can execute it by typing `tmp.py`

 Also worthy of note is that under these circumstances it doesn't care what it is called, so you can drop the `.py` by renaming it to something